ProjectSerenity/firefly/tools/ruse/spec/syntax.md

 ### Comments

-Comments serve as program documentation. _Line comments_ start with a semicolon (`;`) and stop at the end of the line.
+Comments serve as program documentation. _Line comments_ start with a semicolon (`;`) and stop at the end of the line. _Expression comments_ start with a hash and semicolon (`#;`) and stop at the end of the next expression (which must be well-formed).

 A comment cannot start inside a [string literal](#String_literals), or inside a comment.
-A comment acts like a newline.
+A line comment acts like a newline.
+An expression comment acts like a space.

 ```
 ; A line comment on its own.